vinicius741/royal-road-archiver/README.md

 Performs the full sequence: downloads the story, processes its chapters, and builds EPUB file(s).
 This is the recommended command for most users.

 -   **Arguments:**
-    -   `STORY_URL`: (Required) The full URL of the story's overview page OR the first chapter of the story.
+    -   `STORY_URL`: (Required) The full URL of the story's overview page OR a chapter URL.
+This URL is primarily used for metadata (if overview) and for deriving the story's slug (for folder naming).
 -   **Options:**
+    -   `--start-chapter-url TEXT` or `-scu TEXT`: (Optional) The specific URL of the chapter from which to start downloading.
+If provided, this overrides any chapter found via the main `STORY_URL` for the crawling process.
     -   `--chapters-per-epub INTEGER` or `-c INTEGER`: Number of chapters to include in each EPUB file.
 (Default: `50`)
     -   `--author TEXT` or `-a TEXT`: Author name for EPUB metadata.
+If not provided, the tool will attempt to infer it from the overview page.
 (Default: `Royal Road Archiver`)
     -   `--title TEXT` or `-t TEXT`: Story title for EPUB metadata.
-If not provided, the tool will attempt to infer it.
+If not provided, the tool will attempt to infer it from the overview page or slug.
 (Default: `Archived Royal Road Story`)
 -   **Usage Example:**
     ```bash
+    # Download the whole story starting from the beginning
-    python main.py full-process "https://www.royalroad.com/fiction/12345/some-story-name"
+    python main.py full-process "[https://www.royalroad.com/fiction/12345/some-story-name](https://www.royalroad.com/fiction/12345/some-story-name)"
     ```
     ```bash
+    # Download starting from a specific chapter (e.g., if you stopped midway)
+    # The main story URL is still useful for metadata if it's an overview page.
+    python main.py full-process "[https://www.royalroad.com/fiction/12345/some-story-name](https://www.royalroad.com/fiction/12345/some-story-name)" --start-chapter-url "[https://www.royalroad.com/fiction/12345/some-story-name/chapter/654321/chapter-ten](https://www.royalroad.com/fiction/12345/some-story-name/chapter/654321/chapter-ten)" --title "Some Story Name" --author "Author Name"
+    ```
+    ```bash
+    # If story_url itself is a chapter, and you don't provide --start-chapter-url, it will start from that chapter.
-    python main.py full-process "https://www.royalroad.com/fiction/12345/some-story-name/chapter/1234567/some-chapter-name"
+    python main.py full-process "[https://www.royalroad.com/fiction/12345/some-story-name/chapter/1234567/some-chapter-name](https://www.royalroad.com/fiction/12345/some-story-name/chapter/1234567/some-chapter-name)"
     ```

 ### `test`